Tag: decision architecture

 “Here’s what we’re changing.”

-The Cost of Ambiguity Is AI’s Opportunity
+The Cost of Ambiguity

 • Who actually owns this decision?

-• What if the Rec is wrong?
+• What happens if the recommendation is wrong?

-AI doesn’t remove ambiguity.
+AI does not remove ambiguity.

-It reveals it.
+It exposes it.

-Why Automation Does Not Mean Autonomy
+Why Automation Doesn’t Automatically Create Autonomy

-With increasingly advanced AI systems:
+With powerful AI systems:

 • Responsibility becomes diffused

-Everyone waits.
 No one decides.

 High-Performing Organizations Break the Paradox